nikzayn/data-structures-practice/Readme.md

 # Data Structures
-- A repository to update myself on all the data structures.
+- A repository to update myself on all the data structures and algorithms.